When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-1. Cut holes in the boxes and allocate a value to each one.
-Ensure they are large enough to fit a ball through.
+1. Cut large holes in the boxes and write a point value above each one.

-3. Kids take turns throwing the balls at the holes and score points when they get the ball into the hole.
+3. Kids take turns throwing balls at the boxes to score points.

 Variations: